phpro/phpro-mage2-module-bypass-page-cache/README.md

 # Bypass Page Cache for Magento 2

-This module will allow you to bypass the full page cache by adding a specific header to the request.
+In some cases we want to be able to bypass Magento's full page cache.
+For example, when profiling a page using Blackfire, we want to test the performance of the page without full page cache.

 ## Installation